bsmith89/StrainFacts/README.md

 However, installing as a conda environment (described below) is probably the better option.

-[^GPU]: Installing PyTorch/Pyro with GPU support may be more challenging.
+Installing PyTorch/Pyro with GPU support may be more challenging.
 Consider using a Docker/Singularity container like [this one](https://hub.docker.com/r/bsmith89/sfacts_dev), which has many of the necessary prerequisites (but excluding StrainFacts itself).